-Homework: There will be weekly written homework assignments, due at the beginning of class each Wednesday.
+Homework: There will be weekly written homework assignments.
 These assignments will be posted below.

-Quizzes: There will be 4 quizzes over the term: Sep 20, Oct 4, Nov 8, and Nov 24.
+Quizzes: There will be 4 quizzes over the term: Sep 19, Oct 3, Nov 7, and Nov 21.

 Late homework will not be accepted.
 However, your lowest (written) homework score will be dropped (so you can miss one homework if necessary).
 Nevertheless, even if you miss a deadline, its a good idea to do the problems, since this is the best way to prepare for the tests and exam.
-You are welcome to discuss the homework problems with your friends, but are expected to hand in your own work.
+You are welcome to discuss the homework problems with your friends, but you are expected to hand in your own work.

-There will one midterm exam on Friday, October 20 in class.
+There will be one midterm exam on Friday, October 18 6:30pm-7:30pm in MATH 100 (Section 103).
 Note that the final exam date is currently unavailable, but will be released during the term.
 Do not make end-of-term travel plans until this date has been fixed.